goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-I'll be your guide in exploring this machine learning research paper!
-Let me start with a high-level summary.

-# Tree of Thoughts: Deliberate Problem Solving with Large Language Models

 This paper introduces "Tree of Thoughts" (ToT), a framework that enhances large language models' (LLMs) problem-solving abilities by enabling more deliberate reasoning and exploration.
 Unlike standard autoregressive text generation or even Chain of Thought prompting, ToT allows LLMs to: